VictorTaelin/Interaction-Type-Theory/ITT.md

 (CoC).
-Yet, ITT isn't interchangeable with CoC, in the same way that real numbers aren't interchangeable with p-adic numbers; yet, it serves similar purposes, and could, in theory, be used as a foundation for mathematics, albeit a somewhat esoteric one, at least for humans, but one that, at least, seems to be on the sharp side of Occam's Razor.
+Yet, ITT isn't interchangeable with CoC, in the same way that real numbers aren't interchangeable with p-adic numbers; yet, it serves similar purposes, and could, in theory, be used as a foundation for mathematics, albeit a somewhat isoteric one, at least for humans, but one that, at least, seems to be on the sharp side of Occam's Razor.

 Now, of course, without further explanation, one may be confused regarding in